-Black-Eyed Peas with Bacon are flavored with garlic, bacon, and thyme in a savory soup that’s said to bring luck and prosperity when eaten on New Year’s Day!
+This Black-Eyed Peas recipe is flavored with bacon, garlic, and thyme in a savory soup that's said to bring luck and prosperity when eaten on New Year's Day!

-January 1st is right around the corner, and in these parts, that means two things: New Year’s resolutions and black-eyed peas!
+January 1st is right around the corner, and in these parts, that means two things: New Year's resolutions and black-eyed peas!
 In the south (and perhaps beyond?
-Please enlighten me!), eating black-eyed peas on New Year’s Day supposedly brings you luck and prosperity in the coming year.
-Now I’m not particularly superstitious, but I do love associating food with tradition and specific holidays, so I’ve been whipping up a pot of black-eyed peas on New Year’s for a number of years now.
+Please enlighten me!), eating a black-eyed peas recipe on New Year's Day supposedly brings you luck and prosperity in the coming year.
+Now I'm not particularly superstitious, but I do love associating food with tradition and specific holidays, so I've been whipping up a pot of black-eyed peas on New Year's for a number of years now.

 However, I have a little confession.
 I don't actually like black-eyed peas.
 In fact, I've always kind of thought they taste like dirt (or what I would imagine dirt to taste like, since I don't eat dirt on a regular basis).

 At least that was the case until this recipe entered my life.
 You see, when you cook otherwise-unexciting black-eyed peas with generous amounts of fresh garlic, crispy bacon, and aromatic thyme, the legumes (they aren’t actually peas, you see) soak up all of those flavors and transform into a bowl of goodness that black-eyed pea aficionados and haters alike would be enthusiastic to eat…not only on New Year’s Day, but all year long!